Frequently Asked Questions

 Interested applicants must have obtained a grade of “C” or better a high school or a college biology course.
 In addition, you must have a minimum GPA of 2.5.
 Please refer to the most current application packet for more specifics.

-Admission to the program is competitive and is based on a point system.
+Admission to the program is competitive and is based on a point system and a “skills assessment course”.
 In order to increase your chances of being accepted, you will need to take the general education courses that are part of the curriculum.
 Additional points are awarded to students who have taken a chemistry and physics course and have attended a program information session.
 See the point count worksheet for more information.

 How long is the waiting list for the radiography program?